Oksi-Ev/JavaScript-programms/README.md

 # JavaScript-programms
-My first programms on JavaScript
+This repository contains my first programms on JavaScript.